-Who we are: We are 63 top class musicians, together with our administrative team, one of Northern Ireland's most cherished cultural organisations.
+Who we are: 63 top class musicians led by Music Director Daniele Rustioni, acknowledged as one of the most compelling conductors of his generation.
+Together with our administrative team we are one of Northern Ireland's most cherished cultural organisations.